 Explorer, naturalist, and ornithologist extraordinaire François Levaillant was born on 6 August 1753 in Paramaribo, the capital of Dutch Guiana (Surinam).
 His father, originally from Metz, was a rich merchant and served as French Consul.
 His parents had a great interest in collecting objects related to natural history, and because of their interest, they frequently traveled to various parts of the colony taking him with them.

-Initially, Levaillant began collecting insects and caterpillars.
+Initially, François Levaillant began collecting insects and caterpillars.
 By the age of ten, he had a collection, which he arranged according to his own system in order to identify insects.
-Later when he focused on birds and used a similar system to identify them, giving only French names to species that he discovered and refusing to use the systematic nomenclature introduced by Carl Linnaeus.
+When he later focused on birds, he used a similar system to identify them, giving only French names to species that he discovered and refusing to use the systematic nomenclature introduced by Carl Linnaeus.
 Thus, some of the names he used remain in use today as common names for birds.

 In 1765, when Levaillant was twelve, his family left Dutch Guiana and traveled to Europe.
 They landed at the Netherlands and eventually went to Metz where Levaillant began to study the art of preserving animals.
 Prior to this time, Levaillant had dried and preserved the skins of birds, but in Metz he began to discover how taxidermy allowed birds to be stuffed so that they looked life-like.